Cartan subgroups in connected locally compact groups: Levi decompositions and Cartan subgroups

 \section{Levi decompositions and Cartan subgroups}

 In \cite{Mat}, a Levi decomposition for a connected locally compact group $G$ is obtained; namely, $G = SR$, where $R$ is the radical of $G$ and $S$ is either trivial or it is a Levi subgroup, i.e.\ a maximal connected semisimple subgroup of $G$.
+Note that $S$ is not closed in general.
 Recall that a connected locally compact group is said to be semisimple, if it has no proper connected abelian (solvable) normal subgroup, i.e.\ its radical is trivial.
-Equivalently, a connected subgroup $S$ of $G$ is semisimple if for all $\ap$, $\pi_\ap(S)$ is semisimple in the Lie group $\pi_\ap(G)$, where $\pi_\ap:G\to G/K_\ap$ is the natural projection and $K_\ap$ is any compact normal subgroup of $G$ such that $G/K_\ap$ is a Lie group.
-Also, $G=S_0K_0R$, $S=S_0 K_0=K_0S_0$, where $S_0$ is a semisimple Lie group without any nontrivial compact connected normal subgroup and $K_0$ is a compact connected semisimple group, $S_0\cap K_0$ is a finite central subgroup and $[S_0,K_0]=\{e\}$ (see \cite{Mat}).
+Equivalently, a connected subgroup $S$ of $G$ is semisimple if for all $\ap$, $\pi_\ap(S)$ is semisimple in the Lie group $\pi_\ap(G)$, where $\pi_\ap:G\to G/K_\ap$ and $K_\ap$ are as in Remark \ref{Kap}.
+Also, $G=S_0K_0R$, $S=S_0 K_0=K_0S_0$, where $S_0$ is a connected semisimple Lie group without any nontrivial compact connected normal subgroup and $K_0$ is a compact connected semisimple group, $S_0\cap K_0$ is a finite central subgroup and $[S_0,K_0]=\{e\}$ (see \cite{Mat}).
 It is also shown in \cite{Mat}, that all Levi subgroups are conjugate to each other by elements of the radical $R$.
 Note that a Levi subgroup $S$ of $G$, being a product of a connected (semisimple) Lie group and a connected compact (semisimple) group, is locally compact.
 Let $K$ be any compact normal subgroup of $G$.
 Then $S\cap K$ is normal in $S$.
-Since $K=Z(K)D(K^0)$ and $D(K^0)$, being semisimple and normal in $G$, is contained $S$, and hence $D(K^0)\subset K_0$.
+Recall that $K=Z(K)D(K^0)$ and $D(K^0)$ is a normal semisimple subgroup of $G$.
+Therefore $D(K^0)$ is contained in $S$, and hence $D(K^0)\subset K_0$.
 Now we show that $S\cap K$ is compact.
 It is enough to show that $Z(K)\cap S$ is compact.
-In fact, $Z(K)K_0\cap S_0$ is central in $S$ and as $S_0$ is a Lie group, it is discrete and being closed in $S_0$ (cf.\ \cite{Rag}), it is compact and finite in $S_0$.
+In fact, $Z(K)K_0\cap S_0$ is central in $S$ and as $S_0$ is a Lie group, it is discrete and being closed in $S_0$ (cf.\ \cite{Rago}), it is compact and finite in $S_0$.
 Therefore, $K_0\cap Z(K)$ is a subgroup of finite index in $S\cap Z(K)$.
 Thus $S\cap Z(K)$, and hence $S\cap K$ is compact.
 It follows that $S$ is a projective limit of Lie groups $S/(S\cap K_\ap)$ which are isomorphic to $\pi_\ap(S)$.
-In fact, for all small $K_\ap$, $K_\ap\cap S_0=\{e\}$ and $S\cap K_\ap\subset K_0$.
+In fact, for all small $K_\ap$, $S_0\cap K_\ap=\{e\}$ and $S\cap K_\ap\subset K_0$.
 Therefore, $\pi_\ap(S)$ is isomorphic to $S_0(K_0/K_\ap)$ for all small $K_\ap$.